-6.21 The use of low noise asphalt will continue to be monitored and reported annually.
-However, it remains difficult to classify which road surface types are considered as low noise asphalt.
+6.23 The use of low noise asphalt will continue to be monitored and reported annually.

 CHAPTER 7 ASSET MANAGEMENT

 - 7.1 The following four indicators have been selected to monitor our management of the transport assets of West Yorkshire.
 Progress towards LTP2 targets will be measured using two mandatory indicators and two local key indicators. - 7.2 West Yorkshire averages for all road and footway condition performance indicators are calculated from weighted lengths, not an average of the five district values.